 What do you grow/raise on your farm?

-Here at Real Food Farms we believe a diverse farm operation with many complementary facets is the key to growing the most delicious and healthy food possible.
+Here at Real Food Farms we believe a diverse farm operation with many complimentary facets is the key to growing the most delicious and healthy food possible.
 We have organically grown fruits and veggies, grass fed beef and dairy cows, pasture raised eggs, pastured pigs, and pastured goats and sheep, all living harmoniously together on the farm.

 How many acres do you farm?